Note

 Combine PolygonROI#

-Combine several PolygonROI
+Combine several PolygonROI.

 import hyperspy.api as hs